freenas/freenas-docs/userguide/sharing.rst

    less than 27 characters long.
 The name cannot contain a period.
 In this example, the share is named *backup_user1*.

 #.
-Click the button for :guilabel:`Mac OS X (AFP)` and check the box
+Click the button for :guilabel:`Mac OS X (AFP)` and enable the
-   for :guilabel:`Time Machine`.
+   for :guilabel:`Time Machine` option.

 #.
 Click the :guilabel:`Ownership` button.
 If the user already exists
    on the %brand% system, click the drop-down :guilabel:`User` menu to select their user account.
 If the user does not yet exist on the
-   %brand% system, type their name into the :guilabel:`User` field and check the :guilabel:`Create User` checkbox.
+   %brand% system, type their name into the :guilabel:`User` field and enable the :guilabel:`Create User` option.
 If the user will be a member of a group that already exists on the %brand% system, click the drop-down :guilabel:`Group` menu to select the group name.
-To create a new group to be used by Time Machine users, enter the name in the :guilabel:`Group` field and check the :guilabel:`Create Group` checkbox.
+To create a new group to be used by Time Machine users, enter the name in the :guilabel:`Group` field and set the :guilabel:`Create Group` option.
 Otherwise, enter the same name as the user.
 In the example shown in :numref:`Figure %s <create_tm_auth_user_fig>`, both a new *user1* user and a new *tm_backups* group will be